 I wasn’t the only one with a few pre-trip, post safety briefing, jitters.
 Khia looked like she’d seen a ghost and while I didn’t know Todd and Sarah (parents from the other family that would be joining us for the float down the river) they weren’t all that chatty either following Adrian’s spiel.
 Emma, Paul and Dana by contrast seemed far less concerned and happy to get underway.

-Jody lightened the mood, declaring no-one could possible absorb any more information and directing us into her raft which we later named the Soggy McGee because she leaked profusely and required pumping with air regularly to keep her afloat.
-As the current carried us away Jody instructed us in how to hold up our part of the rafting bargain.
+Jodi lightened the mood, declaring no-one could possible absorb any more information and directing us into her raft which we later named the Soggy McGee because she leaked profusely and required pumping with air regularly to keep her afloat.
+As the current carried us away Jodi instructed us in how to hold up our part of the rafting bargain.
 As ‘passengers’, our job was to provide locomotion.
 Mostly forward and hence the softly spoken command I began with.
 Sometimes backward and on the odd occasion (mostly after accidentally taking a rapid in reverse) one side forward and the other side back, to spin the raft around and go forward again.

-I felt like I spent the first two days proving how slowly my brain operates on holiday, mostly paddling the opposite way to what Jody called for and pausing for too long to think through the instruction.
+I felt like I spent the first two days proving how slowly my brain operates on holiday, mostly paddling the opposite way to what Jodi called for and pausing for too long to think through the instruction.

 Six kilometres downstream on the Collingwood and with only the occasional snag on the shallow river bottom (necessitating bouncing on the raft like a bouncy castle to help ease it over the impediment) we reached the intersection with the Franklin.
 It was pretty.
 Easily enough to overcome the drizzle and rain which continued for the most part throughout our first day.
 Unlike hiking, I figured it might as well rain as much as it liked given we were going to get wet anyway.
 Thing is though, when it’s raining it’s not sunny.
 And when it’s not sunny you get a little shiver that persists despite wetsuit and standard issue, jailhouse orange thermal undershirts.
 Songs about sunshine flowed freely as we floated along.
 ‘Here comes the sun, little darling…’ and ‘Sunshine, on my shoulder, makes me happy..’.